sirrodgepodge/morgan-body/README.md

 # morgan-body

+So frequently in Dexter and the "morgan" library, we are left wondering, where's the body?

-Logging the way you always wanted it to be! <br />
+We've found it! (for "morgan" library, not show :P) Here is logging the way you always wanted it to be! <br />
 Nicely colorized logging that includes Request and Response bodies.

 [![NPM][nodei-image]][nodei-url]